 What ply is Aran weight yarn?
 Aran weight Yarn is equivalent to 10-ply.

-Aran weight yarn is a type of yarn that is heavier than light worsted weight yarn but not as heavy as bulky weight yarn.
+Aran weight yarn is heavier than light worsted weight yarn but not as heavy as bulky weight yarn.
 Aran weight yarn is often used to knit sweaters, hats, and scarves.
 Aran weight yarn is equivalent to the thickness of two strands of light worsted weight yarn or three strands of DK weight yarn knitted together.

 What is the difference between DK and Aran weight yarn?